arrikenw/IT-Project/README.md

 #### Header

-The website header is displayed on every page, its files are stored in header which contains:
+The website header is displayed on every page.
+Related files are stored in ```/client/src/header``` which contains:

 - Front end code for Search bar
 - Link to user's profile